isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2020-01-31-lsb-exams-to-be-held-on-monday-4th-may-2020-cadastral-law.md

 ---
 L**SB NOTICE:  EXAMINATION TO BE HELD ON MONDAY 4TH MAY 2020 FOR CADASTRAL LAW**

-Application to sit for the Land Surveyors Board (LSB) Written Examinations 2020 is now opened.
+Application to sit for the Land Surveyors Board (LSB) Written Examination 2020 is now opened.
 The examination is scheduled to be held on **Monday, 4th May 2020 for cadastral law** as follows:

 Subject: Written Examination (Cadastral Law)<br>
 Time: 9:00 am - 12:00 pm (3 hours)<br>